tripledio/tripledio.github.io/index.md

 ---
 layout: page
-description: "Expert Belgian Software Development"

 spotlight:
-  imgDir: home
+  imgDir: img/spotlight/home
+  imgAlt: "Triple D : Design, Develop, Deploy"
   logoAnimation: true
+  video: false
+  videoFile: files/electric.mp4

 intro:
-  Triple D is a belgian software development company founded by and consisting entirely out of veteran software engineers.
+  text: Triple D is a belgian software development company founded by and consisting entirely out of veteran software engineers.
 It is a small, completely independent company with very highly skilled, experienced and opinionated software engineers with a clear vision how to develop software successfully.

 services:
   - name: Team as a service